christianhaitian/PortMaster/ports.md

 Title="2048 ."
 Desc="The 2048 puzzle game" porter="Christian_Haitian" locat="2048.zip" runtype="rtr"

 Title="Abe's_Amazing_Adventure ."
 Desc="A scrolling, platform-jumping, key-collecting, ancient pyramid exploring game, vaguely in the style of similar games for the Commodore+4.
-Abe's Adventure files are already included and ready to go." porter="Cebion" locat="abes_adventure.zip" runtype="rtr"
+Abe's Adventure files are already included and ready to go." porter="Cebion" locat="abes_adventure.zip"

 Title="Abu_Simbel_Profanation_Deluxe ."
 Desc="An open-source, freeware remake of the Spanish platform game from 1985 replaces the graphics and sounds with new enhanced assets, while maintaining the same unforgiving gameplay of the original.
 Just download and play." porter="Cebion" locat="profadeluxe.zip" runtype="rtr"